autopi-io/documentation/docs/guides/index.md

 ## 8. Setup APN

-Once logged in you need to go the **4G/LTE** pane and enter your sim card APN settings.
+Once logged in you need to go the **4G/LTE** pane and enter your SIM card APN settings.
 You can usually get these from your network carrier.
 On this pane, you can directly select the appropriate APN settings from a list of predefined carriers worldwide in case you have trouble finding it from your carrier.
 Please select your carrier or fill out the information manually.